Skip to content

 He needs to change in some way as a result of his journey to overcome the obstacle blocking him from reaching his goal.

-Maybe the character becomes kinder, happier, more confident, smarter, physically stronger, emotionally stronger, more creative, less fearsome.
+The character may become kinder, happier, more confident, smarter, physically stronger, emotionally stronger, more creative, or less fearsome.
 You get the gist.

-He shouldn’t be the same person as he was at the beginning of the journey.
+He shouldn’t be the same person he was at the beginning of the journey.

 When you look at the character at the beginning of the story and then at the end, he needs to be different.
 There needs to be some kind of growth.